JRHB314/VBCS-Integration/README.md

   ![](/images/20.png)<br><br>

   Back on the design tab, we can view changes we made to the tab bar.
-In this way, you can code HTML and CSS for your web app the way you would for any website, giving you much greater flexibility.<br>
+As demonstrated, you can code HTML and CSS for your web   app the way you would for any website while also viewing it in the Design tab, giving you much greater flexibility.<br>

   ![](/images/21.png)<br>
   <br>